Skip to main content

 The operator is responsible and suitably insured for any damage that must be put right to the infrastructure and river assets in the vicinity of the mooring as a result of its activity.

-The operator is expected to collect and share relevant data during the full-scale trial to satisfy the following requirements from the PLA, and any additional requirements by the EA and any other regulator during the full-size trial and for any wider deployment;
+The operator is expected to collect and share relevant data during the full-scale trial to satisfy the following requirements from the PLA, and any additional requirements by the Environment Agency (EA) and any other regulator during the full-size trial and for any wider deployment;

 • Sediment and bed movement before and after the use